-If you rely on OpenPGP, you probably agree that it can be unreasonably hard to find the OpenPGP key for a communication partner.
-To improve this situation, it makes sense for organizations to publish the OpenPGP keys of their members.
+If you use OpenPGP, you probably agree that it can be hard to find the OpenPGP key for a communication partner.
+To improve this situation, organizations can publish the keys of their members.

 With OpenPGP CA, your organization can manage a repository of OpenPGP public keys - and easily publish those keys as a Web Key Directory (WKD).

-In the OpenPGP space, the burden of authentication has traditionally been put on each individual user: users were asked to personally verify the OpenPGP fingerprints for all their communication partners.
-This approach is arguably impractical in almost all circumstances.
+In the OpenPGP space, the burden of authentication has traditionally been put on individual users.
+Users were asked to personally verify the OpenPGP fingerprints for each communication partner.
+This approach is arguably impractical for most users.

-However, the OpenPGP standard offers a powerful set of mechanisms which can just as easily be used to implement other authentication regimes.
-In fact, the flexible (and inherently decentralized) approach of OpenPGP to authentication is one of its distinguishing features.
+However, the OpenPGP standard defines powerful mechanisms that can be used to implement other authentication regimes.
+In fact, OpenPGP’s flexible (and inherently decentralized) approach to authentication is one of its distinguishing features.

-So, to achieve strong authentication without putting an unreasonable burden on users, OpenPGP CA facilitates an approach where users can delegate the work of authentication to trusted third parties.
-This way, authentication can become the norm, while reducing user effort.
+OpenPGP CA enables users to delegate the work of authentication to trusted third parties.
+This way, users can rely on the benefits of strong authentication, without needing to manually validate the keys of their communication partners.
+This way, authentication can be the norm, while reducing user effort.

-The notion that each user should personally verify the OpenPGP keys for all of their communication partners is based on the idea that users should not rely on third parties for the security of their digital communication.
+The idea that each user should personally verify the OpenPGP keys for each communication partner is related to the idea that users should not rely on third parties for the security of their digital communication.
 However, most users’ IT security already hinges crucially on the work of in-house IT specialists anyway.
-In such contexts, requiring individual users to personally perform authentication serves no meaningful security purpose, while disproportionately complicating the use of OpenPGP.
+In such contexts, asking individual users to perform authentication work serves no meaningful purpose.
+It just complicates the use of OpenPGP.

-OpenPGP CA offers a practical solution to make OpenPGP usage easier as well as safer, by making authenticated communication the default expectation - without relying on external third parties (whose goals might not be aligned with yours).
+OpenPGP CA makes OpenPGP easier and safer to use.
+It makes authenticated communication the default expectation, without relying on external third parties (whose goals might not be aligned with yours).

-One of our central objectives is to make OpenPGP CA easy to integrate with your existing infrastructure.
-We currently offer CLI-based and REST-based interfaces for our functionality.
+OpenPGP CA is designed to integrate well with your existing infrastructure.
+We currently offer a CLI tool and a REST service.

 Contact us to talk about how to best integrate OpenPGP CA with your infrastructure and workflows!